beet-software/dorm/docs/docs/index.md

 ## Important boundaries

-dORM does not provide a universal migration language.
-Schema creation, migrations, indexes, credentials, authorization, and security rules remain backend-specific.
+The optional `dorm_migrations` package provides ordered logical operations for supported engines.
+Physical schema creation, indexes, credentials, authorization, and security rules remain backend-specific.

 The public transaction callback is available only for engines that implement the transactional capability.
 Streams, advanced filters, identity generation,